damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 ```
 ![Pipelines](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/pipelines.png){: .shadow}

 The Pipelines screen details all pipeline executions.
 We can gather information about the branch and the individual result of each stage.
-In the case of the `production` pipeline we can manually trigger the `k8s-deploy-production` job as expected.
-We can also download the build artifacts.
+In the case of the `production` pipeline the `k8s-deploy-production` is not executed automatically as expected but can be triggered from the GUI from where we can also download the build artifacts.

 ![Environments](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/environments.png){: .shadow}

-Environments are listed in a separate page from where we can trigger re-deployments.
-By accessing the details for an environment, we can also see all the deployment history and perform rollbacks.
+Environments are listed in a separate page.
+It is possible to redeploy the latest version of an environment or to rollback to a particular version of the environment by accessing the relative details page.

 ![Rollbacks](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/rollbacks.png){: .shadow}

 ## Conclusion

 In this tutorial, we were able to create a [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) pipeline with ease thanks to the suite of [GitLab](https://about.gitlab.com/) products that supported us at every stage.
 [Spring Boot](https://projects.spring.io/spring-boot/) gave us agility by auto-configuring the application context and offering production grade services out of the box.
 [Kubernetes](http://kubernetes.io/) abstracted us from the compute resources and orchestration duties allowing us to define only the desired deployment state.
-GitLab CI was the core engine of our pipeline.
-Its declarative `.gitlab-ci.yml` file allowed us to declare, version and manage our pipelines while GitLab Pipelines and Environments gave us full visibility and control.
+[GitLab CI](https://about.gitlab.com/gitlab-ci/) was the core engine of our pipeline.
+Its declarative [`.gitlab-ci.yml`](https://docs.gitlab.com/ce/ci/yaml/) file allowed us to define, version and manage our pipelines while the GUI gave us full visibility and control.

-While this example is far from complete, it shows clearly the immense benefits any team or company can gain by using the unified UI of GitLab for issues, code review, CI and CD.
+While this example is far from complete, it shows clearly the immense benefits any team or company can gain by using the unified GUI of GitLab for issues, code review, CI and CD.

 ## About Guest Author

-Marco Lenzo is a Software Architect at CCBill and PhoenixNAP always looking for the next challenge.
+Marco Lenzo is a Software Architect always up for a challenge.
 He has expertise in transaction processing and platform as a service (PaaS).
 Java, Spring, Go and Kubernetes are currently his bread and butter.

 <!-- closes https://gitlab.com/gitlab-com/blog-posts/issues/309 -->